Bostjanrivera/simpleportfolio/README.md

 # simpleportfolio
-a ui template for your CV
+A UI template for your CV